LilianBoulard/IRC-PW/README.md

 ## Client

 The client is a simple software that just handles commands.
-When it is created, it is registered on the server.
+When it is created, it is registered on the run_server.
-Commands entered by the human are submitted to the server the client is connected to.
+Commands entered by the human are submitted to the run_server the client is connected to.

 ## Server

-The server doesn't have a GUI.
+The run_server doesn't have a GUI.
-When a client information is received, it is saved only on the server that received it.
+When a client information is received, it is saved only on the run_server that received it.

 ## Technical notes

-Queries are sent over the network with a custom format:
+Commands are sent over the network with a custom format:
-`command:<nickname>:<command>:<parameters>:<timestamp>`
+`command:<author>:<recipient>:<command>:<parameters>:<timestamp>`
 - "command" is a constant
-- `nickname` is the name of the client sending the command
+- `author` is the name of the client sending the command
+- `recipient` is the name of the channel or user to whom the command is directed to.
+It can be empty.
 - `command` is the name of the command, for example `away`
-- `parameters` contains formatted arguments of the command, for `away` that might be a message ; this is an optional field
+- `parameters` contains a dictionary of parameters, for `away` that might be a message
-- `timestamp` is a UNIX epoch timestamp of the moment when this command was sent Responses are sent over the network with this format:
+- `timestamp` is a UNIX epoch timestamp of the moment when this command was sent
-`response:<author>:<recipient>:<content>:<timestamp>`
-- "response" is a constant
-- `author` is the name of the author, whether it be a client or a server
-- `recipient` is the name of the recipient
-- `content` contains a human-readable string which is supposed to be printed to the user
-- `timestamp` is a UNIX epoch timestamp of the moment this response was sent

 ## Limitations and issues

 - There is no login security for users.
 Anyone can be impersonated.
-- As such, multiple users can have the same nickname at the same time (though not on the same server).
+- As such, multiple users can have the same nickname at the same time (though not on the same run_server).
   Such a situation can cause a de-sync of messages (one might receive it but not other).
 - Only works on a local machine.
-As stated by the *Énoncé*, server names are actually localhost port numbers.
+As stated by the *Énoncé*, run_server names are actually localhost port numbers.

 # Usage